How can Industry 4.0 help with ESG goals?

 Further, Industry 4.0 plays a big role in improving forecasting and logistics, which is important since more than 24 percent of CO2 emissions come from transport and logistics.
 Less waste in transit and better material usage also help organizations be more sustainable.

-• Organizations have been able to improve forecasting accuracy by up to 85 percent.
+• Organizations have been able to improve forecasting accuracy by up to 85 percent (read about how we helped this pump manufacturer create “intelligent water management” that reduces energy consumption)

 • Material losses have been shown to reduce drastically due to better Bill of Materials (BOM) management.